cdonner/ha-voipms_sms/README.md

 ## How to install the integration

-Create a folder structure on your HA server and deploy the three files:
+Create a folder structure on your HA server and deploy the three files.
+Make sure that the folder name matches the service domain - voipms_sms:

 ```
 /config/custom_components/voipms_sms/